MikroElektronika/mikrosdk_click_v2/clicks/btaudio2/details.md

 ## Note

 > We have used the Serial Bluetooth Terminal smartphone application for the test.
-A smartphone and the click board must be paired in order to exchange messages with each other.
-So make sure to pair your device with the click board and connect it to using the Serial Bluetooth Terminal application, then you will be able to send commands listed below.
+A smartphone and the Click board must be paired in order to exchange messages with each other.
+So make sure to pair your device with the Click board and connect it to using the Serial Bluetooth Terminal application, then you will be able to send commands listed below.